 - Maintain contact with district and local committee chairs.

-- Maintain contact with district committee members (DCMs) assigned to GSC member’s committee.
+- Maintain contact with district committee members (DCMs) assigned to ASC member’s committee.

 - Submit regular monthly expense reports to the treasurer.